SingeRoi/conversation_cafe_milestone1_bs4/consversation cafe readme.md

 ### Features Left to Implement
-In the near future, I would like to effect slower scrolling but neither the JS script used by Haley Schafer nor any others that I have tried have worked with my code thus it may need a custom script or further trial.
+In the near future, I would like to effect slower scrolling but neither the JavaScript used by Haley Schafer nor any others that I have tried have worked with my code thus it may need a custom script or further trial.
 - The scrollSpy delay JavaScript function was replaced by that  [at bootsnipp](https://bootsnipp.com/snippets/6Xg2d) amongst others but without effect on scroll speed.

  I would like also to improve the responsiveness of the crossword, perhaps to implement it in a modal.